MVoltaj/devinci_auto_presence/README.md

 This will auto check your presence

-An optimized V2 version will come soon, including a better flow and better handling.
+An optimized V2 version will come soon, including a better flow, better handling and cleaner code.

 If you find any bugs or have any questions, you can contact me at MVoltaj#6005